Super-resolution Reconstruction of Single Image for Latent features

 \section{Methods}

-This section introduces the proposed Denoising Diffusion Probabilistic model for Latent features (LDDPM) for the SISR task.
-Firstly, We briefly introduce the basic architecture of the model.
-Secondly, We review the Denoising Diffusion Probabilistic model is review.
-Then, the critical components in LDDPM are described in detail.
-Finally, the Loss Function of LDDPM is introduced.
+In this section, we present the LDDPM, which is specifically designed for SISR tasks.
+First, we provide a brief overview of the fundamental architecture of the proposed model.
+Second, we review the principles of the DDPM.
+Subsequently, we delve into the key components of the LDDPM.
+Finally, we introduce the loss function used in the LDDPM.